servicetitan/Stl.Fusion.Samples/docs/tutorial/Part01.md

 declare them too); in this specific case the registration is performed by [[ComputeService] attribute](https://github.com/servicetitan/Stl.Fusion/blob/master/src/Stl.Fusion/ComputeServiceAttribute.cs).

-Now we're ready to declare our first compute service:
+Now we're ready to declare our first Compute Service:

 ``` cs --editable false --region Part01_CounterService --source-file Part01.cs
 [ComputeService] // You don't need this attribute if you manually register such services